 Petrol Fuel Costs

 As with many things in Iceland, fuel is expensive.
-Our car rental with Atak included a key fob with discount in Olis petrol stations so it may be worth checking with your car hire provider if they have any partner discounts you can use too.
+Our car rental with Atak included a key fob with a discount in Olis petrol stations so it may be worth checking with your car hire provider if they have any partner discounts you can use too.

 What to do in an emergency or if you need help when driving in Iceland?